OluwadareLab/Robin/src/components/graph/GraphComponent.md

-The component used for rendering scatter plots
+The component used for rendering line plots

 ```jsx
 let i =0;